Blog

 ES: So that’s a natural segue into where Paradox comes in.
 How have we helped you get to candidates faster?

 DA: We really look for personality.
 That is huge.
 All of those soft skills are really what we focus on.
 We look for people who are going to be coachable and trainable.
-One thing that is maybe a bit unique is that we hire people straight out of school where some other brands might be looking for someone with one or two years of experience.
-We really do put a big emphasis on our training program — we truly believe that if you have the right personality and soft skills, we can train you even if you’ve never cut hair before.
+One thing that is unique about Sport Clips is that we hire people with experience and some straight out of school where some brands require one or two years of experience.
+We really do put a big emphasis on our training program — we truly believe that if you have the right personality and soft skills, we can train you even if you’ve never cut men’s hair before.

 ES: Like a lot of hourly, service-based organizations, if you’re not fully staffed it’s going to directly impact your customer experience.
 Why is being fully so vital for Sport Clips?

 DA: For starters, we are not appointment-based.
-We do have online check-in and an app, but we of course do have lots of clients that just walk in.
-So that’s why it's so important that we are staffed — if a client comes in, it’s important that they don't have to sit and wait all day or it doesn't make them want to just leave and go somewhere.
+We do have online check-in on both web and a mobile app, but we do have lots of clients who just walk in.
+So that’s why it's so important we are staffed — if a client comes in, it’s important that they don't have to sit and wait a long time because a long wait could make them want to leave and go elsewhere.
 Whenever we're in situations where we're tight on staffing, it definitely puts a lot of stress on our team members within the stores.
-If there's six people sitting in the lobby and there's only three people cutting, that's super stressful knowing you have to focus on the client in your chair but there’s also all those people waiting.
+If there's six people sitting in the lobby and there's only three people cutting, that's super stressful knowing you have to focus on the client in your chair but there’s also people waiting.

-Then I would say too, the trickle down effect is that it also affects our marketing.
-Because if we have a store that only has three stylists, then we have to scale back marketing because even if we increase traffic to that location, they’re not going to be able to handle that volume.
+Then I would say too, the trickle down effect is how staffing impacts our marketing.
+If we have a store with only three stylists, then we have to scale back marketing because even if we increase traffic to that location, they’re not going to be able to handle that volume.
 Ultimately, this is directly affecting money for our stylists and the franchisees.

-DA: One big thing that I think is unique is that we actually have funds set up for recruitment, marketing, and tech.
-We started it in 2019 and our team leaders pay into these three funds every week, and that is what helps us centralize certain things.
-For example, things like Paradox and Indeed job postings, we're able to offer these proactive tools to our franchisees.
-We can make the decision that certain things are going to help our franchisees, and then the fund allows us to go out and pay for those things.
+DA: We have funds set up for recruitment, marketing, and technology.
+Franchisees pay into these funds, and that pool of dollars allows us to centralize certain efforts.
+For example, with Paradox and Indeed job postings, we're able to offer these proactive tools to our franchisees.
+We can make the decision that certain tools are going to help our franchisees, and then the fund allows us to go out and pay for those tools.

 It's really nice because it allows us to innovate, and go, “Okay, let's try this.
 We'll see if it works.”
-We generally use our company stores and we own 81 locations to test different things to see if it works or if it doesn't work.
-Then we'll roll it out to the franchisees.
+We typically test in our company stores.Sport Clips owns 81 locations where we can test different tools to see if it works or if it doesn't work.
+Then we'll roll it out to the franchise system.

 Written by